Everyone can acknowledge the importance of a mobile-friendly website, especially after Google's Mobilegeddon algorithm update.

 - Use large, easy-to-read text.

-- Use large, clear images.
+- Use large, clear images and reduce file sizes.

-- Use large, mobile-friendly calls-to-action.
+- Use large, mobile-friendly calls-to-action and links.

 Recognizing the personal associations people have with their phones, you’ll want to ensure that the “From” name is familiar and that the preview text is inviting.
-And think ahead: Don’t email a link to a form or an event registration landing page that is not mobile friendly.
+And think ahead: Don’t email a link to a form or an event registration landing page that is not mobile-friendly.